microideax/FeedforwardNet/README.md

 <a name="stb\_image"></a>
 # stb\_image
-stb based image processing lib.
+stb image processing lib that provides none pre-installation for image processiong.

 <a name="readme"></a>
 # README.md
 This README file.

-# Status
-FeedforwardNet is under active development and is currently un-finished.

 # Help and Support
 If you have any suggestions and questions, please contact yao.chen@adsc.com.sg.